 - In The Sopranos Tony gets very angry when his daughter dates a boy who is half African American and half Jewish.

-- On Veronica Mars Part of the backstory before the series started was a gender flipped version.
+- On Veronica Mars, part of the backstory is a gender-flipped version.
 Duncan Kane's mother hates Veronica.
 Lilly states that Celeste would hate anyone that Duncan might love more than her.
 Lilly also warns that Celeste would do anything to break up Duncan and Veronica.
 Celeste tells Duncan that Veronica might be his 1/2 sister.
 He breaks up with her without telling her why.
 Veronica finds out on her own.
 Two DNA tests later (she throws one out without looking because Keith is her real Dad.
 Before opening the 2nd one she signs away her rights to the Kane fortune because Keith is her real Dad) it turns out they aren't 1/2 siblings and get back together for a while.
 It is unclear if Celeste really believes Veronica could be her husband's daughter or she just used it to break them up because she is obsessed with her son.
-In flashbacks Veronica's Mom and Duncan's Dad don't seem to have any concerns about the two dating.
+In flashbacks, Veronica's Mom and Duncan's Dad don't seem to have any concerns about the two dating.
 Jake's concern with Duncan and Veronica dating in "present" time seems to be more about knowing Keith doesn't believe that Lilly's murder has been solved, and Jake believing that Duncan accidentally killed his sister during a seizure.

-- Invoked by Body Count in the song "KKK Bitch", where Ice-T tells the story of his falling in love with a girl whose father is a white supremacist.
+- Invoked by Body Count in the song "KKK Bitch" from Body Count, where Ice-T tells the story of his falling in love with a girl whose father is the Grand Wizard of the KKK.

 - Britney Spears' "Criminal".

 He is a devil with a tainted heart